This recipe is in partnership with the Idaho Potato Commission. Thank you for supporting the foods and brands that support The Wimpy Vegetarian blog.

 Miso Mashed Potatoes

 - Place the potatoes in a medium pot and cover with well-salted water.
-Simmer for 25 minutes, or until tender.
-Peel them when they’re cool enough to handle.
-Slice into thick slabs.
+Simmer for 20 - 25 minutes, or until tender.
+Peel and slice in half.

 - Either mash or rice the potatoes using a potato ricer.
 Add the butter and miso and thoroughly mash.
 Stir in the chopped shallot, Half & Half, salt, and pepper.